 History is always written by the victor; however, any topic, event or situation still has multiple viewpoints to it, depending on the angle of approach.
 It is rather hard to sway some ideology or way of thinking.
 So the most one can do, is present an argument using statistics, logic, and evidence to showcase their idea as valid.
 This is what the explanatory essay is all about.

-The article from EssayPro writers will explain to you how to write an explanatory essay and provide an explanatory essay example for your help.
+The article from EssayPro best essay writers will explain to you how to write an explanatory essay and provide an explanatory essay example for your help.
 So, let’s start with the explanatory writing definition.

 - What Is an Explanatory Essay

 - How to Start an Explanatory Essay.
 Pre-Writing Steps

 - Explanatory Essay Outline